2. Slurm clusters#

 2.2.
 Anansi: test/debug cluster#

-Compared to the much bigger Hydra, the main characteristic of Anansi is that its resources can be shared between multiple jobs.
-This approach is specially useful for light-weight (interactive) tasks like testing/debugging that can involve frequent idle periods.
-Hence, even though the resources of Anansi are relatively limited, users should be able to easily find an available slot to run their short jobs.
-Moreover, the maximum time a job can run in Anansi is limited to 12 hours, which further increases the availability of its resources.
+This approach is specially useful for light-weight (interactive) tasks such as testing/debugging that can involve frequent idle periods.
+Hence, even though the size of Anansi is smaller than Hydra, users should be able to quickly find an available slot to run their short jobs.

 $ mysqueue -M anansi